pablozunigac/pablozunigac.github.io/README.md

 ### Distributed Knowledge Network & Live Nodes
 Anchored within `index.md`, this interface serves as the primary access layer to a distributed network of live Notion-backed knowledge nodes, providing real-time access to operational frameworks, architectural manifestos, and verified academic credentials.

+#### Central Web Portal and Routing Layer: `index.md`
-`index.md` — Central web portal and routing layer.
-Serves as the single access point for professional metadata and bridges static endpoints with three live, specialized Notion knowledge nodes (Strategic Dossier, Systems Metaportfolio, and Formal Academic Credentials).
+This file serves as the single access point for professional metadata and bridges static endpoints with three live, specialized Notion knowledge nodes (Strategic Dossier, Systems Metaportfolio, and Formal Academic Credentials).

 * `Strategic Positioning Dossier` — Comprehensive breakdown of consulting frameworks and market-facing capabilities.
 * `Systems & Engineering Metaportfolio` — Architectural deep-dive into complex systems modeling and execution patterns.